How We Address Common Challenges On SiteJanuary 21, 2019

 Regardless of which screening option you choose, you will need to understand the risks involved in hanging anything on temporary fence.
 To learn more, read our blog post about this subject, Screening on Fence: A Risky Business.
 There are many stability solutions available to help stabilize your fence when adding screening or banners.

 Many of the sites we deal with are positioned in areas of high traffic – whether vehicular or pedestrian.
+In fact, this is one of the most common challenges on an urban construction site.
 If you have temporary fence going up around a parking lot or along a sidewalk, there are certain safety implications you need to consider.

 First of all, fence can be difficult to see in the dark – making it a hazard to drivers trying to navigate a parking lot at night.
 We strongly recommend using delineators to improve visibility of the fence at night.
 Delineators are high-visibility orange with reflective strips, and can help alert drivers to potential hazards.